-There are three main parts of a letter of intent: the introduction, the body, and the conclusion.
-The introduction should include information about who you are writing to and include the names of both parties and their respective job titles.
+Three main parts of a letter of intent are the introduction, the body, and the conclusion.
+The introduction should include information about who you are writing to, both parties’ names, and their respective job titles.
 You may also include a brief bio of your company, including its history and mission statement.
-Some business owners go a step further and include more confidential information like year-over-year (YOY) growth, but it is not always necessary.
+Some business owners go a step further and have more confidential information like year-over-year (YOY) growth, but it is not always necessary.

-The body of the letter contains the details of the proposed transaction and timeframes.
+The letter’s body contains the proposed transaction details and timeframes.
 For example, if you are interested in buying a small business, describe what each party will be responsible for in the proposed transaction.
 You can include the purchase price, but you may indicate that it is negotiable.
 Contingencies should also be included in this section of your letter.